robotpilot/turtlebot3_wiki/docs/source/applications.rst

   rosservice call turtlebot3_panorama/take_pano 0 360.0 30.0 0.3

-Parameters that can be sent to the rosservice to take a pano are:
+Parameters that can be sent to the rosservice to get a panoramic image are:

 - mode for taking the pictures.
 Can be:
     0 for snap&rotate (i.e. rotate, stop, snapshot, rotate, stop, snapshot, ...)
-    1 for continuous (i.e. keep rotating while taking snapshots) 2 to stop an ongoing panorama creation
+    1 for continuous (i.e. keep rotating while taking snapshots) 2 to stop taking pictures and create panoramic image
-- total angle of panorama picture, in degrees
+- total angle of panoramic image, in degrees
-- angle interval (in degrees) when creating the panorama picture in snap&rotate mode, time interval (in seconds) otherwise
+- angle interval (in degrees) when creating the panoramic image in snap&rotate mode, time interval (in seconds) otherwise
 - rotating velocity (in radians/s)